-For the summer of 2017 and the 2017-2018 academic year.
+For the summer of 2024 and the 2024-2025 academic year.

 RULES GOVERNING THE STUDY ABROAD AWARDS COMPETITION

-To be eligible to receive one of the awards listed above, an undergraduate student must meet the following minimal requirements:
+To be eligible to receive one of the awards listed above, an undergraduate student MUST meet the following minimal requirements:

-(1) must be a Spanish major or minor;
+(1) be a Spanish major or minor;

-(2) must be of at least junior standing;
+(2) be of at least junior standing;

-(4) must have a superior academic record;
+(4) have a superior academic record;

-(5) must be enrolled on February 1, 2017 as a full-time undergraduate student;
+(5) be enrolled on February 1, 2024 as a full-time undergraduate student;

-Applicants whose transcripts do NOT meet the national requirements for membership will automatically be disqualified.
+- Applicants whose transcripts do NOT meet the national requirements for membership will automatically be disqualified.

 DEADLINE FOR APPLICATIONS